 On the opposite end of the spectrum you have Pasadena.
 The average cost of living in Pasadena is 8.8% lower than the national average.

 Houston Housing Costs

 The good news is the Cost of Living Index found that living in Houston is cheaper than the national average.
 Like anywhere you live, housing will prove your most considerable expense.
 Here's more information about how Houston measures up.

-Currently, the median rent for a one-bedroom in Houston is $906 a month.
-A median two-bedroom will set you back $1,078 a month.
+Currently, the median rent for a one-bedroom in Houston is $1,069 per month.
+A median two-bedroom will set you back $1,282 a month.
 These figures are also compatible with living in other Texan cities like Dallas.

-If you're hoping to purchase a home eventually, Houston is experiencing a drop in real estate prices.
-You can expect to pay a median sales price of $249,000 for a single family home.
+If you're hoping to purchase a home eventually, Houston is also experiencing a steady increase in real estate prices.
+You can expect to pay a median sales price of $314,000 for a single-family home.